ambroiseodt/tsim/README.md

 </p>

 ## What is included?
-We provide the implementation of the following methods.
+We provide the following implementions.

 ### Labeling procedure
 Sample selection bias (SSB) occurs when data labeling is subject to constraints resulting in a distribution mismatch between labeled and unlabeled data.